 In my role outside a parent governor I’m interested in all key aspects for the city and its success .
 I am fascinated by people and the multi-cultures of Bradford.
 I volunteers as a presenter on a community radio, on ‘About Bradford’ programme, always curious to know and share about community relations and happenings.
 I’m also secretary of award winning Women’s community Group (Hear We Are) helping and engaging women in their local communities and volunteer in the Children’s ward at BRI as a child playlist.

 Julie McGovern – Literacy (Finance and General Purposes Committee)

-I have been a Governor at Crossley Hall Primary school for approximately eighteen months.
+I have been a Governor at Crossley Hall Primary school for approximately 3 years.
 I am the governor with responsibility for literacy and I try and promote and monitor that all children make positive progress in literacy during the time that they are with school.

 I have one daughter who is now in secondary school education.
 I live with my husband and daughter quite locally to school.